 All these criteria get ranked by Google and other search engines.
 An in-depth content with titles, subtitles, sections and everything you can see in newspapers or other mature websites are helpful and will lead to a higher ranking.

-The content has to be helpful and interesting for your audience.
+The content has to be helpful and interesting to your audience.

 Good content is easy to understand, can be read easily, means, bigger letters, many short paragraphs and preferably written dark on light.